SaloniJhalani/Entrepreneurs-Image-Classifier/README.md

 ## Website Link

-A web-based demonstration of the image classification can be accessed from this [link]([https://food-delivery-time-prediction.streamlit.app](https://entrepreneurs-image-classifier.streamlit.app).
+A web-based demonstration of the image classification can be accessed from this [link]([https://entrepreneurs-image-classifier.streamlit.app]).

 ## Implementation Details

 ### Methods Used
-* Machine Learning
+* Deep Learning
+* Convulational Neural Network
-* Data Cleaning
+* Haarcascades
-* Feature Engineering
+* Image Classification
-* Regression Algorithms
+* Data Collection

 ### Technologies
 * Python